gulfaniputra/myminyak-app/README.md

 - CI/CD
 - `// In progress...`

+In this project, I picked TypeScript & Express.js due to these reasons:

+- TypeScript is an industry standard for building modern applications with major libraries/frameworks (_e.g._ React & Angular).
+- Express.js is a great back-end framework for novice like me to explore core concepts of server-side development (_e.g._ routing, middleware, & request/response cycles).

-The secondary objective is to create a web application that visualize one of the top issues in Balikpapan: high gasoline prices.
+The secondary objective is to create a web application that visualize one of the top issues in Balikpapan City: high gasoline prices.

 ## Stack